 Appearing in the Star’s Sports pages alongside the report of that drubbing was an article (translated from the Russian) by the losing coach himself.
-Denis Smith was Master of Champlain College at Trent University in Peterborough, Ontario, at the time.
+My father, Denis Smith, was Master of Champlain College at Trent University in Peterborough, Ontario, at the time.
 He was one Canadian fan who read “Russia’s Tarasov Examines NHL Play” that day, the one who found a poem in it, waiting to be extracted and arranged, which he did, using the master’s own words, adding only a title:

-The Lessons of Anatoli Tarasov
+The Lessons of Anatoly Tarasov

 Your hockey, to begin with,

 has a lot of merit.

 In professional hockey,

 you have very strong men —

 athletes who are fit.

 They know a great deal about the game.